-A gastric emptying study is a diagnostic imaging exam that measures the time it takes for food to empty from the stomach and enter the small intestine.
-This test can be done as a liquid, solid or gastric motility study.
+A gastric emptying study is a nuclear medicine test that measures the time it takes the stomach to empty.
+It is often referred to as a gastroesophageal reflux study.
+It can be done as a liquid, solid, or gastric motility study.

 When might a gastric emptying study be needed?